Vanilla-OS/website/_posts/2023-06-11-vanilla-os-orchid-devlog.md

 ## New Wallpaper

 Like every Linux distribution that sees a new major update, Vanilla OS Orchid has received a new official wallpaper.
-[Kramo](https://github.com/kra-mo) have been working hard on this.
+[Kramo](https://github.com/kra-mo) has been working hard on this.
 They made a wallpaper highlighting the new light that Orchid brings to Vanilla OS, representing its growth.

 ![Orchid Wallpaper, light variant: A 2D image of vanilla orchid over a sky-based wallpaper](/assets/uploads/orchid-light.webp)